ivirshup/anndata-paper/paper.md

 Prior annotations of observations will often denote experimental groups, while derived annotations of observations might be summary statistics, cluster assignments, low-dimensional representations or manifolds.
 Annotations of variables will often denote alternative names or feature importance measures.

-In the context *tidy data*'s requirement 3 - "Each type of observational unit forms a table" [@Wickham2014; @Codd1990] - one can think of `X` as grouping the data of a central *observational unit* of interest in an analysis.
-This unit of interest is typically the high-dimensional *measured* data in an experiment.
-Other slots of `AnnData` are then available to store *fixed* metadata of the experiment or derived data.
-We also note that the structure of `AnnData` violates *tidy data* in that the central `obs` table incentivizes analysts to mix data from different observational units.
+In the context of how *tidy data* [@Wickham2014] recommends to order variables by semantics beyond the concepts of *observations* and *variables*, one can think of `X` as contiguously grouping the data of a specific set of *measured* variables of interest, typically high-dimensional readout data in an experiment.
+Other tables aligned to the observations axis in `AnnData` are then available to store both *fixed* (meta-)data of the experiment and derived data.

+We note that adoption of *tidy data* leaves some room for ambiguity.
+For instance, the R package `tidySummarizedExperiment` [@Mangiola2021] provisions tables for scRNA-seq data that take a long form that spreads variables belonging to the same observational unit (a cell) across multiple rows.
+Generally, when there is no canonical observational unit that is defined through a *joint measurement*, for instance, by measuring variables in the same system at the same time, the *tidy data* layout is ambiguous and can result in longer or wider table layouts depending on what users consider the observational unit.

 ## The data analysis workflow